-I urge you to read this article for a more in-depth discussion of what is going on and how best to deal with it: Heat Acclimation for Runners by Bill Henderson, MD.
+I urge you to read this article for a more in-depth discussion of what is going on and how best to deal with it: Heat Acclimation for Runners by Bill Henderson, MD (update 22/08/2018 for some reason this article despite many of us referring to it seems to be awol; click here for another great one!).
 This article is worth reading alone for the superb timeline of heat acclimation; very helpful for athletes to urge them to trust in the process and go easy in the first few days of training in the heat.

 Here are two very important paragraphs from Dr. Hendersons article (thanks you Dr Henderson!) which spell out just why the heat takes it out of you!